Innovative Home Design: Meeting the Needs of Affordability, Multi-Generational Living, and Aging in Place

 Multigenerational Housing & Aging in Place

-In Ottawa, our homebuilding team recently made a return to Stittsville with Abbott’s Run, a new development featuring a brand new six bedroom townhome product.
+In Ottawa, our homebuilding team made a return to Stittsville with Abbott’s Run, a new development featuring a brand new six bedroom townhome product.

 The team also redesigned layouts to include a four bedroom interior unit — another first for Minto — with the option of having a bedroom and bathroom in part of the basement, instead of a finished rec room space.
-This means both end units and interior units could have up to five bedrooms adding even more flexibility for multigenerational families at a lower price point.
+This means both end units and interior units can have up to five bedrooms adding even more flexibility for multigenerational families at a lower price point.

 In addition, Union Village in Markham has numerous multi-generation options with ground floor and third floor guest suites, in-law suites, and elevator options for aging in place.
-Similarly, Park & Main, launching in March 2024 has additional interior 3 bedroom options on back-to-back towns and an additional bedroom and elevator option on the traditional towns.
+Similarly, Park & Main, launched in March 2024 has additional interior 3 bedroom options on back-to-back towns and an additional bedroom and elevator option on the traditional towns.

 Three-Storey Singles